mgussekloo/laravel-facet-filter/README.md

 @endforeach
 ```

-My example uses Laravel Livewire's wire:model directive to communicate a selected option to the backend, but you can use an AJAX request, form submit or anything you can come up with.
-As long as you can use the getFilterFromArr() method to get the new filter, apply the facetsMatchFilter() scope, and re-render the facets!
+The above example uses Laravel Livewire's wire:model directive to communicate a selected option to the backend, but you could use an AJAX request, form submit or whatever you like.
+Just make sure to build a correct $filter so you can apply the facetsMatchFilter() scope to refine your query!

 ## License